rick804/Google-Sheets-Workout-Log-Parser/README.md

 Create 3 columns
 - DAY in column A
-TYPE in column B
+- TYPE in column B
 - EXERCISES in column C

--In Day put the date
+- In Day put the date
--In elements under TYPE put the type of workout (Legs, Pull, Chest (also use acronyms to input exercises quickly (i.e c automatically inputs Chest))
+- In elements under TYPE put the type of workout (Legs, Pull, Chest (also use acronyms to input exercises quickly (i.e c automatically inputs Chest))
--In elements under EXERCISES input the exercise in this example notation:
+- In elements under EXERCISES input the exercise in this example notation:

 tpd:42.5,8-42.5,5,f